King Meets UK PM, Warns Of Consequences Of Israeli Attack On Rafah

 His Majesty reiterated Jordan's rejection of attempts to displace the Palestinians internally or externally, considering this an issue that must be rejected and condemned by the world.

-The King called for putting a stop to extremist settler attacks on Palestinians in the West Bank and Jerusalem, warning of a regional spillover of the conflict.
+The King called for putting a stop to extremist settler attacks on Palestinians in the West Bank and Jerusalem, warning of a regional spillover of the conflict, the statement said.

 His Majesty said military and security solutions will never bring peace, noting that the only way to achieve peace is through a political horizon on the basis of the two-state solution.